34-Year-Old Pitcher – Free Agent

 There was no outlook written for Brian Duensing in 2017.
 Check out the latest news below for more on his current fantasy value.

 Brian Duensing Contract Information:

-Signed a one-year, $2 million contract with the Twins in January of 2014, avoiding arbitration.
+Agreed to a one-year, $2 million contract with the Cubs in December of 2016.

 To instantly reveal our fantasy analysis of every player – including Brian Duensing – simply subscribe now.

 |Preseason||Subscribe now to see our 2017 projections for Brian Duensing||3-Year Averages||43||0||0||38.8||37||16||4||22||14||2||1||0||1||4||3.71||1.32|

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No

 Brian Duensing Split Stats (View Full Split Stats)